 “The biggest concern was the room People said it was a bad-luck room, it’s cursed.
 Dan was saying, ‘Spamalot didn’t work, Avenue Q before Spamalot didn’t work.
 Nothing has worked, and they were very good shows.’"

 The Henderson Police Department investigation into Gans’ death was open for almost two months, but no criminal charges were filed.
-We do not know if the police looked into the records of Gans home or Chip Lightman phone calls.
+We do not know if the police looked into the records of Gans' home or Chip Lightman's phone calls.

 Julie Gans and her children moved to Los Angeles during that time.
 Although the three teenage children have been brought out to speak with the media twice since the tragic death, Julie Gans has not been seen in public.

-Public perception of the Born Again Christian, athletic, corporate entertainer has shifted in recent months with the revelations that marked a male erection party pill.
+Public perception of the Born Again Christian, athletic, corporate entertainer has shifted in recent months with the revelations that a pharmacy co-owned by Gans marketed a male erection party pill.
 Gans’ children, brought out to face the media last month to promote the recently-published autobiography, changed a story they’d told earlier to acknowledge that their father did take prescription medication.

 AUDIO: JULIE GANS' 911 call